-6.3 External Withdrawal
+8.3 External Withdrawal

-As a step on the way to formal suspension (see Exclusions Policy), Chilmington Green School has an arrangement with Wye School, our sister United Learning School in Ashford, that means we host each other's students on occasion in our Internal Withdrawal rooms where they are supervised for the day working on curriculum tasks related to what they would be doing in class that day.
+As a step on the way to formal suspension (see Exclusions Policy), Chilmington Green School has an arrangement with Chilmington Green School, our sister United Learning School in Ashford, that means we host each other's students on occasion in our Internal Withdrawal rooms where they are supervised for the day working on curriculum tasks related to what they would be doing in class that day.
 This sanction is more serious than Internal withdrawal of Chilmington Green School students in the Chilmington Green School Withdrawal room, and less serious than a suspension.
 It is not optional, the Principal has the power to direct a student to be educated off-site, and it is parent's responsibility to ensure their children get to that off-site education.
 A student not attending a day in External Withdrawal would be marked as unauthorised absent on the register.

-6.4 Expectation Cards
+8.4 Expectation Cards

 At Chilmington Green School we encourage students to take responsibility for their learning by being prepared for learning.
 Each student is given a Expectation Card at the start of each term.
 Any lateness, uniform or equipment infringements result in a signature on the card from staff.
 Likewise, low level behaviour outside of the classroom, e.g. littering, may result in a signature.
 Repeat offences will result in a lunchtime detention.
 Detention will also be issued if a Expectation Card is not presented when required by staff.
-We encourage students to purchase equipment from Reception during their free time, if required.
 We expect the majority of our students to have blank cards at the end of each term and celebrate this by entering students with blank Expectation Cards into a termly prize draw.

-6.5 Sanctions for serious incidents
+8.5 Sanctions for serious incidents